Have you witnessed a code of conduct violation? Whether an incident occurred on or off campus, the university has an obligation to respond.

 What to Expect

-You will meet with the hearing officer for 30-60 minutes.
+You will meet with a conduct administrator for 30-60 minutes.
 This is typically an informal, one-on-one discussion.

 Please understand that the University conduct process is different from the criminal judicial system.
 We have worked with our legal counsel to make sure that our policies and practices are consistent with state and federal laws that pertain to due process protections in college disciplinary cases.
 Our system is an educational process designed to help students reflect and grow through honest conversations about values and decision making.
 Consequently, only the student can speak to these issues and first hand to what happened.
 The University’s process is meant to be non-adversarial.
 We do realize that advisors have a role in assisting their clients and we typically have no issue with permitting a break so that students may consult with their advisors during the process.